The "Badger's Sett" collection of Scottish Country Dances

 A medley (3x32S + 3x32R) for 3 couples in a triangular set.

-For Clare Lyddon and Peter Edwards on the occasion of their wedding on 16th March 2002.
+For Clare Lyddon and Peter Edwards on the occasion of their wedding in March 2002.

 For connoisseurs